sodium-friends/react-native-libsodium/README.md

 # react-native-libsodium

 A port of Frank Denis' [libsodium](https://libsodium.gitbook.io/doc/) cryptography library for React Native.
-This library is intended to be a drop in replacement for pre-existing [NodeJs and JavaScript ports](https://sodium-friends.github.io/docs/docs/getstarted).
+This library is intended to be a drop-in replacement for pre-existing [NodeJs and JavaScript ports](https://sodium-friends.github.io/docs/docs/getstarted).

 Only a subset of the functions have been exposed, however, contributions are most welcome.
 You can read our [guide](./CONTRIBUTING.md) for clear information on how to go about exposing new methods.